nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 ![component lifecycle](./images/react-component-lifecycle.png)

-That code above used the new `fetch` keyword in JavaScript to query your API, then serialize the response as a JSON object, then take the JSON object and set the state of your component.
+That code above used the `fetch` API in JavaScript to query your API, then serialize the response as a JSON object, then take the JSON object and set the state of your component.

 Here's what the final component looks like.